equinix/terraform-equinix-metal-openstack/README.md

 Use Terraform to quickly and easily create an OpenStack cloud powered by Armv8 and/or x86 bare metal servers at Equinix Metal.
 Specifically, this deployment showcases how a multi-node cloud can be deployed on Equinix Metal bare metal.

-This repo supports the Ussuri version of OpenStack.
+This repo supports the [OpenStack Ussuri](https://www.openstack.org/software/ussuri/) version.

 The deployment defaults to a minimum 3 node OpenStack cloud, consisting of 2 x86 infrastructure nodes and a single x86 compute node.

 - It is possible to modify the total number of nodes and the type (various sizes of x86 and ARM hardware provided by Equinix Metal).
 - By default, the template uses third generation Equinix Metal hardware.

-If you require support, please email [metal@equinix.com](mailto:metal@equinix.com), visit the Equinix Metal IRC channel (#equinixmetal on freenode), subscribe to the [Equinix Metal Community Slack channel](https://slack.equinixmetal.com) or post an issue within this repository.

 Contributions are welcome to help extend this work!